pktechnology/node-pocketsphinx/README.md

   * swig at least 3.0.7
   * pkg-config

+Make sure that pocketsphinx is installed properly, adjust LD_LIBRARY_PATH if libraries are not found.
+You can test pocketsphinx with

+     pocketsphinx_continuous -infile goforward.raw // Recognize goforward.raw file

 Make sure that PKG_CONFIG_PATH includes the folder where you installed pocketsphinx, for example, if you installed with default prefix, export PKG_CONFIG_PATH:

      export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig